 Academic qualifications equivalent to a BSc degree is recommended.

-It is expected that the student brings a laptop with Matlab or other programming environment installed.
+It is expected that the student brings a laptop with a programming environment (e.g. Python) installed.

 - 7,5 ECTS